Awarded Best Student Magazine in the Country by the Society of Professional Journalists in 2021!

 III.

-Priscila Rivadeneira arrived in Connecticut in 2022.
-She is 36 years old, a mother of two girls, ages 8 and 11, and lives in Old Saybrook, CT—just half an hour from the Consulate in downtown New Haven.
-Between twelve-hour shifts at work, afternoon classes at Three Rivers Community College, and the morning rush to get her daughters ready for school, she can barely spare the time to grant me an interview.
+Priscila arrived in Connecticut in 2022.
+Priscila, who is identified by her first name due to ongoing immigration proceedings, is 36 years old, a mother of two girls, ages 8 and 11, and lives in Old Saybrook, CT—just half an hour from the Consulate in downtown New Haven.
+Between twelve-hour shifts at work, afternoon community college classes, and the morning rush to get her daughters ready for school, she can barely spare the time to grant me an interview.
 When we finally manage to align our schedules, it’s Friday night, her one day off.
 “You know how it is on days off,” she says, “there’s just more work to do… helping out my sister, the girls—it never stops.”

 Priscila calls her current line—or lines—of work “extemporáneos.”
 For now, she has a relatively stable job, taking care of an “elderly American lady,” una ancianita americana.
 She likes it.
 It keeps her busy Saturday through Thursday.
 Over the past two years she has also had to take on work doing nails and cutting hair, learning through YouTube videos and similar self-taught methods.
 “I’m bad with my hands, really,” she tells me.
 “I never thought I’d be doing things like these for work.”